wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Orders/guides/orders sort.md

 Select functions allow sorting results by field.
 Use `field:asc` to sort results in **ascending** order, and `field:desc` to sort in **descending** order.

-For example, to sort ticket definitions by `created` date in ascending order, and then by `name` in descending order, use this format in the `options` parameter:
+For example, to sort orders by `created` date in ascending order, and then by `name` in descending order, use this format in the `options` parameter:

 ```js
 {